adhuri/Compel-Migration/README.md

 3. Configuration to use number of minimum decisions before migration happens for all metrics [cpu,memory]
 4. Choose max,avg value of the datapoints to consider to decide migration

+## Implementation Strength

+1. Chooses a candidate for migration and performs further checks - if System already in migration , avoid FalsePositives, Avoid Migration Thrashing.

+## Implementation Limitation

+1. Chooses only one candidate for migration and performs the checks..This limitation decreases the complexity that might occur due to parallelism.

 ## Message structure
 ### 1. Prediction-> Migration